top of page

 • Watering: Maintain consistently moist soil but avoid waterlogging.
 Water when the top inch of soil feels dry.

 • Humidity: Requires high humidity levels (60-80%).
-Using a humidifier or a pebble tray helps maintain adequate moisture.
+Using a humidifier helps maintain adequate moisture.

 • Temperature: Best suited for temperatures between 18°C and 29°C. Protect from cold drafts.